DSpace/RestContract/collections.md

 **/api/core/collections/search/findAuthorized**

 The supported parameters are:
+* query limit the returned collection to those with metadata values matching the query terms.
+  The terms are used to make also a prefix query on SOLR so it can be used to implement an autosuggest feature over the collection name
 * page, size [see pagination](README.md#Pagination)
 It returns the list of collections where the current user is authorized to submit